Feeling Stressed? A Doctor's One-Day Plan To Balance Cortisol Levels

 This is a tough situation because working nights is inherently harder on your adrenals.
 But there are things you can do to protect yourself:

 - Get extra sleep before your shift.
-I know that sounds wonky, but a phenomenon called sleep banking—sleeping ahead to store up on rest—really is scientifically proven to help prevent exhaustion and physiologic consequences from missed sleep.
+I know that sounds wonky, but a phenomenon called sleep banking3—sleeping ahead to store up on rest—really is scientifically proven to help prevent exhaustion and physiologic consequences from missed sleep.

 - Eat well on the job.
 It's so tempting to nosh out at night, but keeping only to nutrient-dense foods overnight can keep your cortisol sane and the unhealthy calories off.